arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ```

-Once you run this script, on the OpenMV serial monitor will be printed the Nicla Vision IP address after the WiFi connection process.
+Once you run this script, the Nicla Vision IP address will be printed on the OpenMV serial monitor after the WiFi connection processes.

 To watch the live stream enter the device IP address followed by the `:8080` port as follows: